arastu/likelo/README.md

 > Where do likelo idea come from?
 >
-> I have a friend named [Arash](https://github.com/ara4sh) that folow me in twitter,
+> I have a friend named [Arash](https://github.com/ara4sh)([AraaX on twitter](https://twitter.com/Ara4Sh)) that folow me in twitter,
-> every time i post somthing or even replay to my friend
+> every time i post somthing or even replay to my friend,
-> after a shord period of time, I get a notification that arash like my post or reply :)
+> after a shord period of time, I got a notification that arash like my post or reply :)
 >
-> Likelo simulate arash for your folowers :))
+> Likelo simulate Arash for your folowers :))

-## How To Strting to Like, like a bot :)
+## How To Starting to Like, like a bot :)

 ### Dependency
 Note: You will need **[Go 1.7](https://golang.org/dl/)** or newer.